Coronavirus (COVID-19) advice - Building Standards

 As a result of coronavirus (COVID-19), we have made some temporary changes to our service.

 We are working hard to keep applications progressing and maintaining continuity for all our customers.
-Most of our staff are working from home.
+Most of our staff continue to work mainly from home.

 For up-to-date information on how coronavirus is affecting our service, see Building Standards - coronavirus advice